jbzteam/jbzteam.github.io/_posts/2017-06-01-SecurityFest2017-Ranshomware.md

 categories: [Crypto]
 author: jbz
 ---
 We found an sh ransomware on a server.
 Can you help us recover the server's data?

- ## Writeup
 This challenge provided an archive with a `ranshomware.sh` bash script, a `flag.txt` encrypted file in the `flags` folder and a `debian-40r9-amd64-businesscard.iso` encrypted file, along with some `encrypted.txt` file with an hash inside.

 Reading the bash script we discovered those files were encrypted with AES-256-CTR mode.
 The key was derived directly from `/dev/urandom`.